-Nothing in this subparagraph (f) shall limit the Employer's duty to assign a Producer to work on a sports program other than as part of the news (e.g., the 11:00 PM news).
+Nothing in this subparaph (f) shall otherwise restrict the Employer's or Union's rights pursuant to this Article 6, or shall limit the Employer's duty to assign a Producer to work on a sports program other than as part of the news (e.g., the 11:00 PM news).
 So long as a Producer is assigned and working on such program, the Producer and/or the AFTRA-represented talent may perform the above duties that may be performed by the AFTRA-represented sports anchors.